-The Administrative Measures on Internet Information Services, or the ICP Measures, issued by the State Council on September 25, 2000 and amended on January 8, 2011, regulate the provision of internet information services.
-According to the ICP Measures, "internet information services" refer to services that provide internet information to online users, and are categorized as either commercial services or non-commercial services.
-Pursuant to the ICP Measures, internet information commercial service providers shall obtain a value-added telecommunications business operation license concerning internet information services, or the ICP License, from the relevant local authorities before engaging in the provision of any commercial internet information services in mainland China.
-In addition, if the internet information services involve provision of news, publication, education, medicine, health, pharmaceuticals, medical equipment and other services that statutorily require approvals from other additional governmental authorities, such approvals must be obtained before applying for the ICP License.
+The Administrative Measures on Internet Information Services, issued by the State Council on September 25, 2000 and amended on January 8, 2011, regulate the provision of internet information services.
+According to these measures, "internet information services" refer to services that provide internet information to online users, and are categorized as either commercial services or non-commercial services.
+Pursuant to these measures, internet information commercial service providers shall obtain a value-added telecommunications business operation license concerning internet information services from the local authorities before engaging in the provision of any commercial internet information services in mainland China.
+In addition, if the internet information services involve provision of news, publication, education, medicine, health, pharmaceuticals, medical equipment and other services that statutorily require approvals from other additional governmental authorities, such approvals must be obtained before applying for this license.

-We currently hold a valid value-added telecommunications business operation license through the VIE Hexun Huagu, covering the provision of internet information services, issued by MIIT.
-Besides, the ICP Measures and other relevant measures also ban the internet activities that constitute publication of any content that propagates obscenity, pornography, gambling and violence, incite the commission of crimes or infringe upon the lawful rights and interests of third parties, among others.
+We currently hold a valid value-added telecommunications business operation license through the VIE Hexun Huagu, including its subsidiaries, covering the provision of internet information services, issued by Ministry of Industry and Information Technology.
+Besides, these measures and other measures also ban the internet activities that constitute publication of any content that propagates obscenity, pornography, gambling and violence, incite the commission of crimes or infringe upon the lawful rights and interests of third parties, among others.
 If an internet information service provider detects information transmitted on their system that falls within the specifically prohibited scope, such provider must terminate such transmission, delete such information immediately, keep records and report to the governmental authorities in charge.
-Any provider's violation of these prescriptions will lead to the revocation of its ICP License and, in serious cases, the shutting down of its internet systems.
+Any provider's violation of these prescriptions will lead to the revocation of its license concerning internet information services and, in serious cases, the shutting down of its internet systems.